 A later photo shows her standing with her biological sister Gladys at the first big alumni reunion in 1955.
 They are all grown up now, and many of her Eliada sisters are married with children, just like Ruby.
 The girls are stylish and well put together, their hair coiffed and children at their side while their husbands patiently wait to head home.
 It looks like a classic southern family reunion.
 But not quite…

-One day Gladys quietly handed me a hand written note detailing her family’s tragic history.
+One day Gladys quietly handed me a hand written note that described her family’s tragic history.
 It was her way of telling me their story – a chronicle of how she and Ruby became true orphans.
-It told the tale of their stolen inheritance, and how they were abandoned as children with no one else to take them in but Eliada Orphanage:
+It told the tale of their pilfered inheritance, and how they were abandoned as children with no one else to take them in but Eliada Orphanage:

 “Our father died in 1935 when a tree fell on him and broke his back, and our mother died in 1937 of pneumonia.
 At that time, our family had a good house with 63 acres of orchards and farmland.
 Grandfather Cogburn sold all of the furniture, the house, everything.
 Our sister Agnes was sent to Winston-Salem to live with Aunt Ella.
 Grandma’s sister took Ruby and I to Eliada Orphanage on May 15, 1937, and set us out without anything.
 To get us to go, she told us we were going to buy our school clothes…but we bought nothing.
 She didn’t even let us take the clothes we had.
 Aunt Charlotte just slipped off and left us.
 I remember we cried for days.”